Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Lower Bound for the

-\begin{theorem}[Lower Bound for proposed kernel loss] Let \( M^* \) be the ground truth matrix.
+\begin{theorem}[Lower Bound for the kernel loss] Let \( M^* \) be the ground truth matrix.
 Then, with probability at least \( \mathbb{P}(\|w\|_2 \leq \epsilon) \) either \( M = M^* \) (i.e., exact recovery), or the Frobenius norm of the error satisfies the lower bound:

 here \( L > 0 \), and \( 0 < \delta < 1 \). \end{theorem} The proofs and mathematics are provided in~\ref{ours_lowers}.
-Comparing Theorems~\ref{MSE_lower} and~\ref{ours_lower}, we observe that the proposed kernel loss yields a tighter and more informative lower bound for the recovery error.
+Comparing Theorems~\ref{MSE_lower} and~\ref{ours_lower}, we observe that the kernel loss yields a tighter and more informative lower bound for the recovery error.
 Specifically, the bound in Theorem~\ref{ours_lower} scales favorably with respect to both the noise level $\epsilon$ and the kernel bandwidth $h$, and decays exponentially in $\epsilon^2$, which reflects stronger robustness to small noise.
 In contrast, the lower bound under the MSE loss in Theorem~\ref{MSE_lower} grows linearly with $\epsilon$ and inversely with the gap $L - 2(1+\delta)$, which can be loose in high-noise or near-threshold regimes.
 Therefore, the proposed kernel-based formulation not only enhances recovery in practice but also enjoys a more favorable theoretical guarantee in terms of error lower bounds.

 However, a closer look at Theorem~\ref{ours_lower} also shows that when \(\epsilon\) is very small, the exponential term \(e^{-\epsilon^2}\) does not significantly decrease, and the resulting lower bound can remain comparatively large.
 In such low-noise settings, this may hinder the solver’s ability to achieve a close approximation to \(M^*\), making the MSE approach more favorable in that specific scenario.
-This contributes the reason that we combine the two loss together.
+This explains why we combine the two losses.